Skip to content

 statuscode The http statuscode you want to return. x

-schema Find out how to construct your json schema here: JSON Schema
+schema Find out how to construct your json schema here: Schema

 # A simple response sending http statuscode 200 and building a simple Json